amlcurran/Batcher/README.md

 ----

 1. Extend Batcher, providing the type of input you wish to perform the batch operation on.
 2. Override performOperation(List<Inputs>) to specify the operation you wish to batch.
+3. Add either a single ShotCondition, or a ShotCondition and a SwitchCondition, and away you go!

 There are two base classes, ShotCondition and SwitchCondition, that can be extended to suit any conditions you want your batching to meet.
+A third, CacheListenerShotCondition, is available for conditions which require manipulation or reading of the cached input values.
+ShotCondition is suitable for overriding when your condition is infrequent or can be triggered by an enviromental change, such as going over a cache size limit or every X second.
+In contrast, SwitchConditions are used in more of a secondary role, to prevent a batch being triggered under certain conditions (e.g. Airplane mode).